tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/05-inputs-01/README.md

 5. Execute the Python program.

-    1. Open your terminal / git bash
+    1. Open your terminal/git bash.

-    2. From within terminal / git bash run `source activate PythonData` to activate your virtual environment.
+    2. From within the terminal/git bash run `source activate PythonData` to activate your virtual environment.

-    3. Navigate to the directory that is holding this code drill
+    3. Navigate to the directory that is holding this code drill.

-    4. Run `python challenge-prompt.py` to test your output.
+    4. Run `python filename.py` to test your output.

 ---